 Do you know the history of egg tempera paint?
 It’s quite interesting, actually.

 Egg tempera was wildly popular amongst Early Renaissance artists (Botticelli, Giotto, Fra Angelico) and then fell out of use with the Late Renaissance artists (Leonard da Vinci, Michelangelo) when oil paint was introduced.
-To make egg tempera, powdered pigments culled from things such as stones, sticks, bones, and the earth were mixed with water and then tempered with a binding agent such as an egg.
+To make egg tempera paint, powdered pigments culled from things such as stones, sticks, bones, and the earth were mixed with water and then tempered with a binding agent such as an egg.
 And when they were tempered with eggs, they were called egg tempered paints and eventually earned the nickname Egg Tempera.
-Interesting, right?
-So this is where those big, bright bottles of kid-friendly tempera paint get their name from.

 This project doesn’t take very long to set up, kids will enjoy making their own paint from eggs (unless they’re allergic or hate eggs, of course), and once the paint dries it has a gorgeous, shimmery patina that makes it painting-worthy.